ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 ### Adding the Routes 🌀 - `routes/index.js`
 Looks like your views and models for restaurants are ready to go!
 Time to build out your endpoints to render routes with your data.
 As before, you will be making the design decisions for your routes, but here are basic guidelines for what they should _do_:

-* A route for viewing all the restaurants with basic information (name, location, price, category), rendering `restaurants.hbs`.
+* A route for viewing all the restaurants with basic information (name, content, likes), rendering `tweets.hbs`.
-  * _What to Pass In_: A context object with a property `restaurants` that has an array of all Restaurant documents.
+  * _What to Pass In_: A context object with a property `tweet` that has an array of all Tweet documents.
-  * Go the extra mile and implement paging for restaurants!
+  * Go the extra mile and implement paging for tweets!
-* A route for viewing any one restaurant by its ID, also with basic information, rendering `singleRestaurant.hbs`.
+* A route for viewing any one restaurant by its ID, also with basic information, rendering `singleTweet.hbs`.
-  * _What to Pass In_: A context object with a property `restaurant` that has a single Restaurant document
+  * _What to Pass In_: A context object with a property `tweet` that has a single Tweet document
-* A route for creating new restaurants, rendering `newRestaurant.hbs`
+* A route for creating new restaurants, rendering `newTweet.hbs`
-  * You'll need to have a `POST` route to handle the form from `newRestaurant.hbs` as well, so that you can save the new Restaurant document with the data receieved in `req.body`.
+  * You'll need to have a `POST` route to handle the form from `newTweet.hbs` as well, so that you can save the new Tweet document with the data receieved in `req.body`.
-  * **Note**: your `POST` route will take an `address` field as specified in **Creating Restaurants 💛** - follow the directions in `google-maps.md` (within this directory) on **Getting a Google Maps API Key** to put your key into `index.js` and use our scaffold to automatically convert a passed-in address to longitude and latitude coordinates that you can store.

 ### End Result, Step 2🏅- `http://localhost:3000`
-At this point, you should be able to view Restaurants in both a complete listing (with view paging) as well as individual Restaurants with their details of location, category, and price.
+At this point, you should be able to view Restaurants in both a complete listing (with view paging) as well as individual Tweets with their details of content, author, and likes.

-It is important to note that up until this point, we have not connected users to the restaurants themselves; that will come with Reviews.
-Get ready!

 ## Step 3: Reviewing Restaurants ⭐